mingrammer/go-codelab/README.md

 ## Environments

 * OS Independent.
-* Go 1.4+.
-If possible, use the latest version because you are beginner of Go.
+* If possible, use the latest version because you are beginner of Go.

 ## Simple Overview